This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Traditional Way To Plant Potatoes

-Traditionally, the hardest part of growing potatoes is that you would have to dig a trench, put in manure, place your potatoes in the trench, and backfill the trench.
+Traditionally, the most challenging part of growing potatoes is digging a trench, putting in manure, placing your potatoes in the track, and backfilling the trench.

-Place some compost into the bottom, add your seed potatoes, and feed and fill the container right away; you are finished at this point, other than feeding and watering.
+Place some compost into the bottom, add your seed potatoes, and feed and fill the container immediately; you are finished, other than feeding and watering.
 When using the trench method, you must keep visiting and hoe up the potatoes as they grow.

 Hilling Up Potatoes